antoine3000/dok-antoine/content/assignments/2020-02-14-computer-controlled-cutting/index.md

 ## Design

 I wanted to build a geodesic dome made up of two triangular faces and a joint.
-But because the structure of a geodesic dome is mainly made up of sticks instead of faces, finding the documentation was not as easy as expected.
+But because the structure of a geodesic dome is mainly made up of sticks instead of faces, finding documentation was not as easy as expected.
 Finally, [this website](https://simplydifferently.org/Geodesic_Dome_Notes?page=3#2V%20Icosahedron%20Dome) helped me to find the geometric values.

 ![dome-construction](dome-construction.png)